 (about 1.2 hours from Montauk)

-Yes, it’s a seriously good aquarium with a huge shark tank, sea lion show, and countless cool ocean creatures plus a magnificent butterfly room (they land on you!), and bird room (they land on you!).
+Yes, it’s a seriously good aquarium with a huge shark tank, sea lion show, and countless cool ocean creatures plus a magnificent butterfly room (they land on you!).
 Touch rays, starfish, crabs, etc. and watch 20 lb. stripers meander safely about.
 There’s also an arcade, spider monkey exhibit, and much more.
 A worthy day trip from Montauk, rain or shine.
 Hit the nearby Tanger Outlets if that’s your bag.

 THE CLUBHOUSE IN E. HAMPTON (BOWLING, ARCADE, SPORTS)